-William is President & Founder of Dolce, a company specializing in multi-platform media advisory, content development, exhibition and distribution and over 2,200 hours of content that includes feature films, TV series, mini-series, documentaries, animation & specials and cooking, travel, culture, music and fashion.
+William’s media experience includes building people infrastructure and operations that drive the business strategy for visionary entrepreneurs and innovative mission-driven organizations some of which include Jukin Media, Zee Entertainment and Cheil Worldwide.
+In 2007, William launched Dolce, a company specializing in multi-platform media advisory, content development, exhibition and distribution and over 2,200 hours of content that includes feature films, TV series, mini-series, documentaries, animation & specials and cooking, travel, culture, music and fashion.

-William is President & Co-Founder of The Medici Foundation, a non-profit 501c (3), private foundation he leads together with his wife Lisa that promotes and provides opportunities in the arts.
+William currently serves as the President & Co-Founder of The Medici Foundation, a non-profit 501c (3), private foundation he leads together with his wife Lisa that promotes and provides opportunities in the arts.
 The foundation has sponsored a number of initiatives including the Veteran Film Lab, Angelo Musco’s Illy Cafe Art Series, the Off-Broadway play entitled Bagabonds, the New York City International Film Festival as well as leading the historic landmark of Little Italy & Chinatown in New York City.

 William speaks Italian, Spanish & Farsi and sits on the board of the New York City International Film Festival.
 He is a member and supporter of the CIA Officers Memorial Foundation, American Legion, Green Beret Foundation, the Association of the United States Army, Humane Society of America, ASPCA, Wildlife Conservation Society and The International Academy of Television Arts & Sciences.